-To permit candid discussions the Global Government Summit is held under Chatham House rule.
+To permit candid discussions, Global Government Summit is held under the Chatham House Rule.
 Global Government Forum produces a report after each event so that delegates can share some of the discussions with their colleagues and a wider audience.
-Quotes are gathered in on-the-record interviews held alongside the sessions, and our reports are cleared by delegates after the event.
+These focus on the event’s key findings, perspectives and messages, and blend unattributed and paraphrased comments with quotes cleared by participants after the event.

 Took place in Singapore on 7 & 8 February 2019.